DO-Solutions/doks-rook-ceph/README.md

 Pod `ceph-test-2` will mount PVC `ceph-block-pvc-2` as RWO at mountPath /rwo.

-Pods from Deployment `ceph-test-pods` will all mount PVC `ceph-filesystem-pvc` as RWX at mountPath /rwx
+All Pods including Pods from Deployment `ceph-test-pods` will mount PVC `ceph-filesystem-pvc` as RWX at mountPath /rwx

 ```
 kubectl apply -f deploy/examples/doks/pod-rwo-rwx-1.yaml